-Nipah virus death toll rises in India
+'Hero' nurse who died battling Nipah

 - The infection was first identified in 1999 during an outbreak of encephalitis and respiratory illness among pig farmers and people with close contact with pigs in Malaysia and Singapore

 - Nearly 300 human cases with over 100 deaths were reported in that outbreak.
-In order to stop it, more than a million pigs were euthanized, causing tremendous trade loss for Malaysia
+In order to stop it, more than a million pigs were euthanised, causing tremendous trade loss for Malaysia

 - Nipah virus infection can be prevented by avoiding exposure to sick pigs and bats in endemic areas and not drinking raw date palm sap